Jewels of Elizabeth II: Queen Mother's Cartier Bandeau

-Indian Circlet, Oriental Tiara
+Queen Victoria's Oriental Circlet Tiara

 Designed by Prince Albert and made by Garrard for Queen Victoria in 1853.
 Originally a complete circlet set with diamonds and opals.
 Remodeled in 1858 to remove diamonds lost in the Hanoverian claim, leaving space open at the back of the tiara.
 Opals were replaced with rubies by Queen Alexandra in 1902.
 It is made up of 'Moghul arches and lotus flowers' in diamonds and rubies.
+The tiara was seen multiple times on the Queen Mother, but Elizabeth II only wore it once during the State Visit to Malta in 2005.

-Modern Sapphire Tiara
+Belgian Sapphire Tiara

-Originally belonging to Louise of Belgium, Princess of Saxe-Coburg and Gotha in 1858, the Queen bought this tiara in 1963 to add to her collection.
+The tiara was originally a necklace belonging to Louise of Belgium, Princess of Saxe-Coburg and Gotha in 1858.
+The Queen bought the necklace which was converted into a tiara in 1963 to add to her collection.
+She has paired the tiara with George VI Sapphire Parure which was seen multiple times on the state tours in the 60s and 70s.

 Brazilian Aquamarine Parure Tiara

-This tiara made by Garrard in 1957 comes as part of a set of necklace and earrings gifted to the Queen for her coronation in 1953 by the President Getúlio Vargas and the people of Brazil.
+This tiara made by Garrard in 1957 comes as part of a set of necklace and earrings gifted to the Queen for her coronation in 1953 by President Getúlio Vargas and the people of Brazil.
 It is made up of emerald-cut aquamarines and diamonds.
 It has been redesigned in 1971 with aquamarines given by the Governor of São Paulo in 1968.

-Nizam of Hyderabad Tiara

-This floral diamond tiara was chosen by Princess Elizabeth and given to her on her wedding day in 1947 by Nizam of Hyderabad.
-It was originally made by Cartier in 1935.
-Dismantled in 1973, the diamonds were reused to make Burmese Ruby tiara.
-Rose brooches were preserved.